Aida-Enna/XIVPlugins/README.md

 When you click "Update Gear Set", this plugin will automatically update and save your portait to match your new glam.

-## Potato Famine 2

-Changes lalafells (or everyone or specific people) into another race of your choosing.

 # Deprecated Plugins

 ## Loot Master